fsantanna/go-ipfs/IPPS.md

 # IPPS: Pub/Sub functionality for IPFS

-The *Publish-Subscribe Pattern*, definition from Wikipedia:
+The *Publish-Subscribe Pattern*:

-> In software architecture, *publish–subscribe* is a messaging pattern where
+> In software architecture, *publish-subscribe* is a messaging pattern where
 > senders of messages, called publishers, do not program the messages to be
 > sent directly to specific receivers, called subscribers, but instead
 > characterize published messages into classes without knowledge of which